wkhtmltopdf/wkhtmltopdf/INSTALL.md

 Ubuntu Precise | ```sudo scripts/build.py setup-schroot-precise```
 MinGW-w64      | ```sudo scripts/build.py setup-mingw-w64```

+Please note that you should run the above commands while logged in as a regular user who has ```sudo``` access. **Do not attempt to clone the repository or run any other command as root!**

 The MinGW-w64 toolchain can cross-compile 32/64-bit Windows binaries from Linux -- it is useful for targetting Windows XP/Windows 2003, which are not supported by default when compiling with MSVC 2013.